 Benefits of a Recirculation Pump

-Recirculating pumps are available in various makes, which each kind benefiting your water heater in a particular way.
+Recirculating pumps are available in various makes, each kind benefiting your water heater in a particular way.
 With so many choices, there is sure to be a recirculating pump system that is just right for you!
+All of these pumps will save you money in the long run.

 - Gravity Fed Recirculating Pump: Located under the warm water faucets, the pump runs 24/7 to help make the hot water rise to the top of the tank and the stagnant water stay at the bottom in a scientific term called thermo-siphoning.